sanssushi/scala-exercises/README.md

   (balance, balance)
 ```

-We can identify a common type signature here: `Euro => (Euro, A)`, or in general `S => (S, A)`, a function that transforms
+We can identify a common type signature `Euro => (Euro, A)`, or, in general, `S => (S, A)`: a function that transforms
-the current state into the following state and produces a value of some type `A`.
+the current state into the following state and produces an output value of some type `A`.

 Carrying over the state from operation to operation is tedious, though.
-Ideally we want to be able to write code like this:
+Ideally we want to be able to write code like

 ```scala 3
 val accountOperations: State[Euro, String] =